 - Location: Con Dao Island, Ba Ria - Vung Tau Province

-Con Dao National Park has a protected area covering more than 20,000 hectares.
+Con Dao National Park has a protected area covering 19,883.15 hectares.

 The park boasts a vast ecosystem, including mangroves, tropical forests, and coral reefs.
 Endangered species, such as the hawksbill turtle, dugong, and Con Dao black squirrel, can be found in the park.